Feliks Zemdegs

 Feliks Aleksanders Zemdegs (/ˈfɛlɪks ˈzɛmdɛɡz/, Fēlikss Zemdegs; born 20 December 1995) is an Australian Rubik's Cube speedsolver.
-He is the only speedcuber ever to win the World Cube Association World Championship twice, winning in 2013 and 2015, and is widely considered the most successful and greatest speedcuber of all time.
-He has set more than 350 records across various speedcubing events: 121 world records, 211 continental records, and 6 national records.
+He is the only person to have won the World Cube Association World Championship twice consecutively, in 2013 and 2015, and is often considered the greatest speedcuber of all time.
+He has set more than 350 records across various speedcubing events: 121 world records, 223 continental records, and 7 national records.

 Biography

-Feliks Zemdegs is of Latvian descent and his maternal grandmother is Lithuanian.
+Feliks Zemdegs is of Latvian descent, and his maternal grandmother is Lithuanian.
 Zemdegs bought his first speedcube in April 2008 after being inspired by speedcubing videos and tutorials on YouTube.
 The first unofficial time he recorded was an average of 19.73 seconds on 14 June 2008.
-He has been using CFOP to solve the 3×3×3 since he was 12 years old, the Yau method to solve the 4×4×4 and 5x5x5, the CLL method to solve the 2×2×2, and the Reduction method for 6x6x6 and 7×7×7.